 While often sold as a flowering perennial, yarrow plant (Achillea millefolium) is actually an herb.
 Whether you decide to grow yarrow in your flower beds or in your herb garden, it’s still a lovely addition to your yard.
 Yarrow care is so easy that the plant is virtually care-free.
 Let’s take a look at how to plant yarrow and also tips for how to grow yarrow.

 How to Plant Yarrow

 Yarrow is most often propagated by division, so chances are your will buy your yarrow as a plant.
 Space your plants 12 to 24 inches apart if you are planting more than one yarrow plant.

 You can also start your yarrow herb from seed.
 Start seeds indoors about six to eight weeks before your last frost date.
-Sow the seeds in moist, normal potting.
+Sow the seeds in moist, normal potting soil.
 The seeds should just barely be covered by the potting soil.
 Place the pot with the yarrow seeds in a sunny and warm location.

 The seeds should germinate in 14 to 21 days, depending on the conditions.
 You can speed up the germination by covering the top of the pot with plastic wrap to keep in moisture and heat.
 Remove the plastic wrap once the seeds have sprouted.

 Regardless of whether your yarrow plants are grown from seed or bought as full plants, you will want to plant them in full sun.
 They thrive in a wide variety of soils but do best in well drained soil.
 Yarrow plant will even grow in very poor dry soils with low fertility soil.

 Some caution should be taken when growing yarrow, as in the right conditions, it can become invasive and will then be in need of control.

 How to Grow Yarrow

 Once you have planted your yarrow, it needs little care.
 It does not need to be fertilized and only needs to be watered during times of severe drought.